canonical/ubuntu.com/templates/kubernetes/docs/upgrade-notes.md

 #### Cleanup

-You can now pause the temporary workers to force all pods to migrate back to your “real” workers, then remove the temporary workers.
+You can now pause the temporary workers to force all pods to migrate back to your "real" workers, then remove the temporary workers.

 ```bash
 juju status | grep ^kubernetes-worker-temp/ | awk '{print $1}' | tr -d '*' | xargs -n1 -I '{}' juju run-action {} pause --wait